pybites/pybites.github.io-source/content/simple-productivity.md

 3. Plan how long each task will take

-	Parkinson's law: a task will blow up in size as we alot time to it.
+	Parkinson's law: a task will blow up in size as we allot time to it.
 So make sure each task has a dedicated time slot so you can actually complete it.
 This way you can guarantee you can cross those 6 tasks off your list and keep the momentum.

 4. Assign each task a specific time slot